shaun-barnard/linux-system-administration/arch-linux/package-management.md

 #### Pacman

 In Arch Linux, **pacman** is the default **package manager** for Arch Linux and its derivatives.
-It is a simple and fast **package manager** that allows for continuously upgrading the entire system with one command. **Pacman** combines a simple **binary package format** with an easy-to-use build system, making it possible to easily **manage packages**, whether they are from the **official repositories** or the user's own builds.
+It is a simple and fast package manager that allows for continuously upgrading the entire system with one command.
+Pacman combines a simple **binary package format** with an easy-to-use build system, making it possible to easily manage packages, whether they are from the **official repositories** or the user's own builds.
 It keeps the system up-to-date by **synchronizing package lists** with the master server, and it also handles **dependencies** and can download packages from a remote server.

 | Command | Description | Example |
 | ------- | ----------- | ------- |